deathdayss/Sample-of-Thinking-in-Java/README.md

 ```
 Without the Factory Method, your code would somewhere have to specify the exact type of Service being created, so that it could call the appropriate constructor.
 ### Using .this and .new
-If you need to produce the reference to the outer-class object, you name the outer class followed by a dot and this.
+If you need to produce the reference to the outer-class object, you name the outer class followed by a dot and `this`.
 ```java
 // Qualifying access to the outer-class object. public class DotThis {